 About this theme:

 Climate change is impacting human and natural systems.
 It poses risks to the global economy, to lives and livelihoods, and to businesses.
 It poses risks to food security, water resources, the built environment, human health and wider well-being.
 It poses risks to biodiversity and ecosystem services, globally and regionally.

 We explore how to build climate resilient pathways that reduce vulnerabilities to climate change in a manner which is synergistic with mitigation pathways.
-We consider synergies and conflicts between these pathways and the Sustainable Development Goals to highlight the opportunities for actions that have benefits on multiple levels, and unintended consequences.
+We consider synergies and conflicts between these pathways and the Sustainable Development Goals to highlight the opportunities for actions that have benefits on multiple levels, and avoid unintended consequences.

-We explore how climate change risks accrue with different levels or warming, and assess how adaptation can be used to reduce these risks and enhance resilience.
+We explore how climate change risks accrue with different levels of warming, and assess how adaptation can be used to reduce these risks and enhance resilience.
 We assist climate-resilient development of human society, as well as land, water and ecosystem management.

 Past highlights include: